MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 + [Python 3.7]( https://www.python.org/downloads/release/python-379/)

-## Add custom runtime language extension
+## Add SQL Server Language Extensions for Windows

 > [!Note]
->For Machine Learning Services using SQL Server 2019, the extensibility framework with launchpad service is already installed.
+> For Machine Learning Services using SQL Server 2019, the extensibility framework for language extensions is already installed and you can skip this step.

 Language Extensions use the extensibility framework for executing external code.
 Code execution is isolated from the core engine processes, but fully integrated with SQL Server query execution.